 PhD candidates and postdocs were invited to present their research with a pitch and a poster presentation.

-The following candidates have been selected to present at Innovation for Health:
+The following candidates were selected to present at Innovation for Health 2020:

 - Abudukelimu Abulikemu - The Infrastructure for Systems Biology Europe (ISBE), VU Amsterdam - Acute and chronic inflammation and mast cell activation, In Silico